qserena/03-javascript-interview-challenges/README.md

 that begins and ends with a colon, then return the emojified phrase.
 Feel free to use your emojify function from the previous exercise!

-Example input: "I :heart: my :cat:"
+Example input: "I :<zero-width space>heart: my :<zero-width space>cat:"
 Example output: "I 💜 my 🐱"

-Example input: "I :heart: my elephant"
+Example input: "I :<zero-width space>heart: my elephant"
 Example output: "I 💜 my elephant"